thorongil05/VPTree/README.md

 # VPTree

-This is a python implementation of the Vantage Point Tree.
+This is a python implementation of the Vantage Point Tree index.

 ## Definition
 The Vantage Point Tree is an index based on exact similarity search.
 The aim is to search an object faster than the sequential scanning.